bezhermoso/bezhermoso.github.io/src/jekyll/_posts/2016-10-31-protip-copy-files-and-or-directories-from-docker-image.md

    tar -cf - <SRC_PATH_1> [<SRC_PATH_2> ...] | tar -xvC - <DEST_PATH>
 {% endhighlight %}

+> This obviously relies on the the container having `tar` installed.

 This alternative has a few advantages over `docker cp`:

 <!--stop-->